silverstripe-terraformers/keys-for-cache/README.md

 This will increase the queries to the database when `DataObjects` are updated.
 We are still pretty early into our performance tests, but so far it has not created an unreasonable amount of additional load time to author actions.

+**That said:**

+* You should still be aware of what `cares` and `touches` configuration you enabled.
+* If you start to notice performance issues with (say) Publishing a page, then you might need to reconsider the scope of relationships that you `cares` or `touches` as part of your Page and related DataObjects (EG: Blocks).

 ### Queued jobs

 If you want to prevent content authors from getting slightly slower responses when editing in the CMS, you can queue a